-One in six couples have difficulty conceiving and require specialist advice or treatment.
-This can be a stressful experience and fertility treatment programmes often have long waiting lists with the process itself sometimes stretching over several vears.
+At least one in seven couples has difficulty conceiving and require specialist advice or treatment.
+This can be a stressful experience and fertility treatment programmes often have long waiting lists with the process itself sometimes stretching over several years.
 The Health and Safety Executive recommends that women should be given a reasonable number of paid or unpaid days' absence towards any fertility treatment.